-When Kaysville citizens visit with Lorene, conversations often end with the resident saying she's earned their vote.
+When citizens visit with Lorene, conversations often end with the resident saying she's earned their vote.
 They sense that she listens, researches all perspectives, and collaborates with everyone involved.

 Citizens need people they trust to serve as city leaders.
 Lorene brings people together and engages all kinds of neighbors.
 She works with citizens and business owners who live, drive, walk and become experienced in their area.

-Because Lorene desires to be the best possible mayor, she pursued a master's degree in public administration.
-Public policy analysis, human resource management, nonprofits, governance and the economy, law, The United States Constitution, budget & finance, and economic development courses inform her of considerations and best practices to help Kaysville do better.
+Because Lorene desires to be the best possible public servant, she pursued a master's degree in public administration.
+Public policy analysis, human resource management, nonprofits, governance and the economy, law, The United States Constitution, budget & finance, and economic development courses inform her of considerations and best practices to help Davis County.

-Since January, 2014 Lorene has attended the following to learn and research for Kaysville:
+Since January, 2014 Lorene has attended the following to learn and research for Davis County:

 - Utah State Association of Parliamentarians Institute for Better Meetings;

 - UTA Public Transit Academy;

 - Mobile Active Transportation tour of Park City;

 - Complete Streets presentation by Wasatch Front Regional Council;